rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 We'd have to discuss the Biogeochemical cycle but suffice it to say that the food we eat is made of it and it comes from the oceans and the atmosphere.
 Every breath we take brings in oxygen, a waste product.
 That's where we get all this energy to walk around and do stuff with.
 > To review, plants and other photosynthetic organisms remove CO<sub>2</sub> from air and water, [fixing carbon](https://en.wikipedia.org/wiki/Biological_carbon_fixation) to form the biomolecules required for growth and reproduction.
 Animals, fungi, and innumerable microorganism gain energy by respiring those molecules, returning carbon to the environment as CO<sub>2</sub> Photosynthesis and respiration almost but not quite balance each other, the "not quite" portion being organic matter that escapes respiration and related processes to accumulate in sediments. (p.
 216)

-I consulted Eiseley further on all this and I'm reading and reading ( I cheat and use the index sometimes :-) ) and I see in the three books of his I have before me he only mentions carbon twice and here's the second time:
+I consulted Eiseley further on all this and I'm reading and reading ( I cheat and use the index sometimes ) and I see in the three books of his I have before me he only mentions carbon twice and here's the second time:

 > Somewhere, somehow, sometime, in the *mysterious chemistry of carbon, the long march* toward the talking animal had begun. (p.
 124, _The Immense Journey_)

 Italics are mine.

-Soon we're talking about rocks from space and some even think that life came here from way out there riding some holy comet and boom! landing on old Earth.
+Soon we're talking about rocks from space and some even think that life came here from way out there riding some holy comet and boom! landed on old Earth.
 This is called "panspermia" and Knoll says he understands that some other scientists rave about this idea of seeded life (p.
 72).
 This is 2022 and Knoll is surround by men and women that "enthuse" about this notion.

 Eiseley discusses "panspermia" and according to him the idea came from [Lord Kelvin](https://en.wikipedia.org/wiki/William_Thomson%2C_1st_Baron_Kelvin) and [Svante Arrhenius](https://en.wikipedia.org/wiki/Svante_Arrhenius) (p.
 126, [_Ibid_](https://en.wikipedia.org/wiki/Ibid.)).
 All of this doesn't really solve the origin of life problem, however.
 Just moves it elsewhere.
 We owe Arrhenius a great debt for other things.
 More on that at 5 PST.